IMAGINARY MUSICS — A FILM PROGRAMME

 12.05.19 Dijon – Festival MV / Consortium (4 pm, free entry)

-Imaginary musics – a film programme (2018, video, around 45 min.) is a proposition of Marie-Pierre Bonniol, also founder of Julie Tippex agency (The Oscillation, Tomaga, Zombie-Zombie, Silver Apples, Rhys Chatham, Irmin Schmidt, Lee Ranaldo…) that will be presented for the first time March 2019 around an invitation of Psych in Bloom festival which will take place at Komma in Esslingen, Germany, March 15th and 16th 2019.
+Imaginary musics – a film programme (2018, video, around 40 min.) is a proposition of Marie-Pierre Bonniol, also founder of Julie Tippex agency that has been presented for the first time March 2019 around an invitation of Psych in Bloom festival which took place at Komma in Esslingen, Germany, March 15th and 16th 2019.

 The programme consists on a serie of short experimental movies shot on iPhone only during the year 2018 around the theme of Imaginary musics, theme Marie-Pierre Bonniol is working on since a carte-blanche offered by Palace in St.Gallen in 2017.
 For this programme, she presents for the first time movies under three subthemes: the winter night in Berlin, rediscovering the spring through the bizarreness of a travel to Bourges in France, and motors and transports as allegories of certain mystical consciousness states and dynamics, especially when love is at work, under the crossed influence of W.G.
 Sebald, Raymond Roussel, Érik Bullot and Laida Lertxundi, the notion of lo-fi, and generally bachelor machines as described by Jean-François Lyotard or Harald Szeemann, metamorphosing “poetics into energy” through machineries.

-The artist and curator, also behind many festivals, programmes and exhibitions on the weirdest themes for institutions such as the National library of Argentina in Buenos Aires or Le Lieu unique, edits images as she would do with music tracks, using the ones and mixes of Pierre Bastien, Kraus, Lawrence (Peter Kersten), Asmus Tietchens, Gamelan Voices or Waltraud Blischke.
+The artist and curator, also behind many festivals, programmes and exhibitions on the weirdest themes for institutions such as the National library of Argentina in Buenos Aires or Le Lieu unique in Nantes, edits images as she would do with music tracks, using the ones and mixes of Pierre Bastien, Kraus, Lawrence (Peter Kersten), Asmus Tietchens, G.E.S.
+(Jan Jelinek), Gamelan Voices or Waltraud Blischke.

 Recently author of a mix for Dublab.de on “Sounds unsaid“, but also of a poetry book on libraries published in 2018 by Derrière la salle de bains, the historical beat generation French publisher, Marie-Pierre Bonniol will present with this Imaginary musics programme her pan-european poetics, from Berlin where she lives to Marseilles where she’s from, always in transport.

-Available period : March 2018 and all year long for festivals,
+Available period : May/June 2018 and all year long for festivals,

 also for screenings as single movies, or within other programs